mkieblesz/local-workspace/README.md

         │   │   config.sh               # updates environment with utility functions and env vars
         │   │   eval_all.sh             # passed command will be executed inside all repositories
-        │   │   eval.sh                 # passed command will be executed inside repository with activated environment │   │   make_compose.sh         # executes make target in docker container for each repo │   │   make_host.sh            # executes make target for each repo on host
+        │   │   eval.sh                 # passed command will be executed inside repository with activated environment │   │   make_docker.sh          # executes make target in docker container for each repo │   │   make_host.sh            # executes make target for each repo on host
         │   │   make_parallel.sh        # executes make target for each repo on host in parallel │   │   patch.sh                # copies files and applies git patch to repos listed in patches/ directory